-We moved our production to a newly constructed building at our site in Auerbach around 1.5 years ago.
+At our site in Auerbach (Germany), we moved into a newly constructed building at the end of 2019.
 The standards in relation to the use of water and disposal of wastewater are correspondingly high.
 Moreover, we make sure that no hazardous substances from production enter the wastewater or are able to contaminate groundwater.
+KPIs: